rbhushans/garden/bugs.md

 - [p1] Fade loading and view
 - [p1] Add levels to plants (based on water level)
 - [p1] Add valid/invalid plants for themes
+- [p1] Add modal styles + images of plants with options